rilldata/rill/docs/docs/tutorials/other/create-map-component.md

 From the UI, select +Add -> Component.
 This will open the default component sample graph.
 Delete all the information under `type:component`.

-First, lets create the `data:` key.
-As mentioned, we'll use the metrics_sql and select one measure and one dimension.
+First, let's create the `data:` key.
+We'll use the metrics_sql and select one measure and one dimension for the generated dashboard.

 ```yaml
 data: